d4dman/d4dman/README.md

 - ⚡ Fun fact: im sweet asad!!!1CADhvaaadw
 adwsawdadsparty hardadsadsiuhbljkbn
 <!--- a11ad
-d4dman/d4dman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.ss
+d4dman/d4dman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.adw You can click the Preview link to take a look at your changes.ss
 --->